Visit the PtolemAE Project Home Page

 gae210_r

-28mm - 24gm
+28mm - 21.9gm

-16mm - 6gm
+16mm - 3.1gm

-Ptolemy VI - Corinthian Helmet Series
+Ptolemy VI - VIII - Corinthian Helmet Series

 This denomination series consists of 2 large to medium coins with an identical appearance, differing only in size/weight.
 We see the familiar Zeus Ammon obverse with a closed-wing eagle reverse and a crested (corinthian?) helmet at left, the crest depicted in as an elaborate long hanging plume.
 The meaning of the helmet symbol, possibly a mint mark, is unknown.
 Similar helmets are seen on some much earlier and smaller coins of Ptolemy I, see above.
 Both sizes are relatively scarce.
 Attribution to Ptolemy VI or VIII is also subject to additional consideration especially with respect to the reverse style.
 An earlier attribution is entirely possible.
 The absence of fully-feathered eagle legs is highly suggestive of an attribution to Ptolemy IV or V.